BetonQuest/BetonQuest/docs/Documentation/Basics/About-Scripting.md

 icon: octicons/info-16
 ---

-BetonQuest's quests do not have a predefined structure and can be freely designed.
+BetonQuest does not have a predefined structure for quests or scripts in general and therefore can be freely designed.
 This is made possible by a powerful quest scripting language.

+The difference is easier shown than just explained.
+The following graph compares the two quest structures, but please keep in mind that BetonQuest is much more powerful than shown in this example.

 <div class="grid" markdown>
 !!! example "Quest Structure with a Traditional Quest Plugin"